tc39/notes/es9/2018-03/mar-20.md

 DE: What are you passing in the debugger statement?
 Is this left to the implementer, or is there some sort of external standard for what they accept?

-BHS: some sort of protocol for this things, could be by named methods or by symbols.
+BFS: some sort of protocol for this things, could be by named methods or by symbols.
 I'm somewhat neutral to that, but I'd like to talk to the DevTools teams, etc.

 DE: Even if the specification is outside of JS, it seems useful to agree on something somewhere

-BHS: I agree
+BFS: I agree

 YK: What I'm not sure about is diverging the capabilities of debugger between IDEs and the browser(???).
 You can make the debugger very powerfull and make things that you couldn't express in a IDE

-BHS: Couldn't the debugger just inject the breakpoint statement?
+BFS: Couldn't the debugger just inject the breakpoint statement?

-YK: i would be interested in getting some browser devtools people discussion this.
+YK: I would be interested in getting some browser devtools people discussion this.

 RJE: Keith?

 KM: I guess this would make it super easy to tell if the debugger is attached?

-BHS: you can already do that.
+BFS: you can already do that.
 I don't have a strong feeling about whether the operand is evaluated or not.
 I don't see a strong case for the evaluation(???).

-DH: i think we are circling around by talking devtools and IDEs, is that JS debugger statement is a bit of a unique feature in a programming language, it's also appearing making a claim about ??? model and something that i'd love to see is that we have a clear picture.
+DH: I think we are circling around by talking devtools and IDEs, is that JS debugger statement is a bit of a unique feature in a programming language, it's also appearing making a claim about ??? model and something that i'd love to see is that we have a clear picture.
 Questions like: what do we envision for this statement, why does JavaScript have this thing and why is it useful, and what the vision for the design is.
 I'm just saying, I don't have have any precedents, if someone were to ask these questions, I wouldn't have a clear answer for them.

-BHS: i'm a little bit concern that people are pushing on me that ???
+BFS: i'm a little bit concern that people are pushing on me that ???

-?? (in blue sweatshirt towards projector): If someone says this isn't useful because I don't use it, I think there's a lot of precedence for justifying features for others even if you don't use them yourself.
+??: (in blue sweatshirt towards projector) If someone says this isn't useful because I don't use it, I think there's a lot of precedence for justifying features for others even if you don't use them yourself.

 YSV: I work on Mozilla devtools, regarding these questions about how the debugger is used, you can talk to me later about use cases.

 SYG: I like the proposal to making the debugger more powerfull.
 I want to argue against making the debugger reentrant.
 I think this might add a lot of implementation complexity. when the debugger pauses the code, to execute more code there are certain powers that are needed.

-BHS: ???
+BFS: ???

 SYG: The actual concern is the implementation complexity.
 This is just a general claim, we don't want to make it super powerfull.

-BHS: sounds good.
+BFS: sounds good.

 RJE: The queue is empty and we've used up more time.
 You're asking for Stage-1, right?

-BHS: yes
+BFS: yes

-RJE: Any disucssions on this?

 BT: Clearly we should investigate more use cases.

-RJE: Any objectioons to this?

 DE: I would say for stage-2 requirements I would like to see more implementors, and seeing what's the protocol would look like